frePPLe/frepple/doc/user-guide/user-interface/plan-analysis/forecast-report.rst

 ..
 Important::

-   This module is only available in the Enterprise Edition.
+   This report is only available in the Enterprise Edition.

 This report provides a convenient way to review and enter forecast numbers.
 When entering forecast numbers, the numbers will be disaggregated to the planning buckets.